Contract and Temporary Work

 The benefits to you

-Joining the contract workforce is no longer viewed as just a “stop-gap” but a career choice and can provide you with a number of additional benefits:
+Joining the temporary workforce is no longer viewed as just a “stop-gap” but a career choice and can provide you with a number of additional benefits:

 - Competitive rate of pay